How to use life insurance to supplement savings

 Get an instant Term Life quote

 But life insurance can play another vital role.
-Many policyholders also use life insurance as a tax-advantaged way to help supplement their other savings plans, investments, and retirement accounts.
-By taking advantage of a policy's cash value component, life insurance can be a useful financial tool not only in the event of the policyholder's death but also during the policyholder's life.2 Because it offers a death benefit and a tax-advantaged cash value component, many people consider a cash value life insurance policy to be one of their most valuable financial assets.
+Permanent life policies allow policyholders to manage their cash value, death benefits, and expenses.
+Many policyholders use life insurance as a tax-efficient way to help supplement their other savings plans, investments, and retirement accounts.
+By taking advantage of a policy's cash value component, life insurance can be a useful financial tool not only in the event of the policyholder's death but also during the policyholder's life.2 Because it offers a death benefit and a tax-efficient cash value component, many people consider a cash value life insurance policy to be one of their most valuable financial assets.
 This article can help you decide if it's right for you by explaining the following:

 Which types of life insurance policies offer cash value components